dxprog/anime-bracket/README.md

 You'll need node and npm for the following.
 If you don't have these, I recommend using [nvm](https://github.com/creationix/nvm) to install these on your system.

-Once you've installed that (or if you already have node), run the following to build all the static content:
+Once you've installed that (or if you already have node), run the following to build all of the static content:

 ```
 npm install
 grunt build
 ```

-This will build the following files that you'll want to ensure is served from your front-end:
+This will build the following files that you'll want to ensure are served from your front-end:

 ```
 static/